Get ready for Path to Treaty

 Identify submissions previously made to Royal Commissions or Inquiries, as submissions will likely be written from detailed research and analysis of the records your agency holds.

-Relevant records may also be spread across many different record series that your agency is responsible for.
+Relevant public records may also be spread across many different record series that your public authority is responsible for.
 This means that you will have to look in a number of different places in order to understand which records may be required for the Inquiry.

 These records will relate to:

-It is strongly recommended that you first understand the administrative history of your agency including the administrating agency name and responsible functions over time.
+It is strongly recommended that you first understand the administrative history of your public authority including the administrating public authority name and responsible functions over time.

 The following workflows developed to support the audit of your records management framework during a Machinery-of-Government change may also assist: